TheOafidian/etn/index.md

 **Reusable**

 The code repository is private, as the data used is confidential in nature.
-Descriptions in the ETN do not include any confidential data such as Pept-In codes or sequences, or any other identifiers that could allude to this data.
+Descriptions in the ETN do not include any confidential data such as Pept-In codes or sequences, or any other identifiers that could allude to this data and it is therefore licensed under MIT.

 ## Traceability of Steps and Methods <a name="TDP3"></a>
 This git repository markdown page will be used to document the project steps and changes in the project in a traceable manner.